Lomi Composter Review: A Sustainable Solution To Food Waste

 It's a very rewarding feeling turning your food waste into compost that will help your garden vegetables, fruit and herbs grow more sustainably and organically.

-There are a few key benefits to using a composting machine like the Lomi:
+There are a few key benefits to using a composting machine at home:

 • You get to reduce waste and your carbon footprint

-• You get to produce nutrient-rich compost much faster than standard composting in your backyard or garden.
+• You get to produce nutrient-rich compost much faster than a standard compost pile in your backyard or garden would achieve

-• Yes, there’s an upfront cost of buying a Lomi but it’s nice to know you’re making a difference to our planet.
+• Yes, there’s an upfront cost of buying a Lomi but it’s nice to know you’re making a difference to our planet and you get compost you can actually use rather than just shipping scraps off in your municipal green bin.

 Where to buy the Lomi Composter

-You can buy Lomi direct from the Lomi online store, or Amazon.com but right now Lomi is offering a much better price of $349.30 ($150 saving), whereas Amazon’s price is currently $499.
+You can buy it directly from the Lomi online store, or Amazon.com but right now Lomi is offering a much better price of $349.30 ($150 saving), whereas Amazon’s price is currently $499.

 Review Summary